Are you thinking about changing your residential mortgage to a buy to let mortgage?

 When it comes to buy to let mortgages, these are just a few of the things lenders will take into account.
 If you are unsure at all about changing mortgage and want some of your questions answered, get in touch with our team who will be happy to help.

 Do I Need To Change To A Buy-To-Let Mortgage?

-You don’t necessarily need to change your residential mortgage to a buy to let mortgage.
-If you only want to rent out your property for a temporary period, perhaps because you are going to be away from your home for a short while, your current mortgage lender might give you ‘consent to let.’
-This is where they let you keep your residential mortgage while you rent out your home.
+You don’t necessarily need to change your current mortgage to a buy to let mortgage.
+If you only want to rent out your property for a temporary period, perhaps because you are going to be away from your home for a short while, your current mortgage provider might give you ‘consent to let.’
+This is where they let you keep your current mortgage while you rent out your home.

 ‘Consent to let’ explained